Banking Savings & Money Market Accounts

 Direct deposit is often the quickest and easiest way to deposit paychecks directly into a checking or savings account.
 You might decide to deposit into one account over the other, depending on whether you want easy access to your funds or to help build your savings.

-To take full advantage of the benefits of direct deposit, it makes sense to deposit your paychecks into bank accounts that offer the features and benefits you want.
+You can enjoy convenience and speed with direct deposit, removing unnecessary stress that can come from waiting for your money.
 Check out our list of the best checking accounts to find an account that meets your personal finance needs.

 • Interest is compounded daily and posted to your account monthly